S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_One.md

 #### Enable saving script copy saving operation

 > all customized options are then saved by the main script to the script copy
-> saved to the path defined by `--copy-save-name` option.
+> saved to the path defined by `--enc-copy-save-path` option.

 ```
---copy-save-yn='yes'
+--enc-copy-save-yn='yes'
 ```

 #### The `<user>:<group>` allowed to run script copy